deatrich/doc-with-pandoc-markdown/README.md

  https://github.com/deatrich/console-syntax
 - [x] Add additional topics like spell-checking
 - [x] Write a chapter on using Pandoc with Markdown examples
-- [ ] Add this project to https://deatrich.github.io/
+- [x] Add this project to https://deatrich.github.io/
 - [ ] Add *odt* output to the project
+- [x] Add some scripts to create lists of commands, etc^[egs]
-- [ ] Add some scripts to create lists of links, lists of commands, etc^[egs]
+- [ ] Add some scripts to create lists of external links found in a document

 [home-server]: https://github.com/deatrich/linux-home-server/
 [mygithub.com]: https://github.com/deatrich/doc-with-pandoc-markdown/